 The first group by year of origin is the Tin Whistles, founded in 1904 for the express purpose of enjoying the camaraderie associated with the game of golf. …The group plays by the Rules of Golf, no exceptions.
 They never permit Mulligans, nor “gimmees”, nor “favored lies”.
 Violators are given one warning by the Captain…Then on any repetition, the offender is summarily ousted, his vacancy easily replaced from a long number of eager applicants.
 You can turn your back on any player and know he will play the game fairly.
 Thus, the listed handicaps are the most accurate of any club in the country.

-2023 is the 16th year for the Tin Whistles' Tour Championship.
+2024 will be the 17th year for the Tin Whistles' Tour Championship.
 Six 9-hole tournaments will be scheduled at different local golf courses.
-Players are boys & girls ages 6 thru 12.
+The players are boys & girls ages 6 thru 12.
 Tournaments are hosted by the Tin Whistles for the Tarheel Youth Golf Association (TYGA).
-Schedule for 2023 will be posted in March or April of 2023 on the TYGA website.
+Schedule for 2024 will be posted in March or April of 2024 on the TYGA website.
 At the end of the season a Champion is named.
+The Champion and his family are guests of the Tin Whistles' Christmas Dinner Dance.

-We had 68 different players who played 171 times from a wide area of the state (Charlotte, Greensboro, Raleigh, Fayetteville).
-The Tin Whistles' Tour works with the Carolinas Golf Association (Tarheel Youth Golf Association segment called TYGA) to host summer tournaments.
-The Champion is determined by player scores in relation to par for a required minimum number of tournaments played.
+We have players from a wide area of the state (Charlotte, Greensboro, Raleigh, Fayetteville).
+The Champion is determined by player scores in relation to par for a minimum of 4 tournaments.

-The 2022 Champion is Anthony Ovitsky from Cornelius, NC.
-Anthony played in the Boys' 8-9 age group.
-Anthony will be awarded a replica of the Champion's trophy at the Tin Whistles' Christmas Dinner Dance in December.
-Anthony and his parents were guests of the Tin Whistles.
-Anthony's name is inscribed on the Champion's trophy located at the Tufts Archives.
+The 2023 Champion is Ethan Elzer from Pinehurst, NC.
+Ethan was awarded a replica of the Champion's trophy at the Tin Whistles' Christmas Dinner Dance.
+Ethan and his parents were the guests of the Tin Whistles.
+Ethan's name is inscribed on the Champion's trophy located at the Tufts Archives.

 The Tin Whistles of Pinehurst have received a 25-year recognition award from the North Carolina Department of Transportation for its service in participating in the Adopt-A-Highway Program.
 The award plaque is inscribed that the NCDOT “recognizes The Tin Whistles of Pinehurst for outstanding public stewardship and commitment by protecting North Carolina’s environment by participating in the “Adopt-A-Highway program for 25 consecutive years, 1993-2018.”
 Over those twenty-five years a group of Tin Whistles – The Band of Brothers - have met in the early morning once a month to pick up trash on Morganton Road from US 15-501 to NC Route 5.